 Get out to as many seminars as possible.
 Visit other coaches and observe their programs.
 Read books and watch DVDs to learn about how others incorporate different strategies and strength exercises in their weight training programs.
 Your goal is to expand your existing schema as much as possible and – in the beginning – create the strength and conditioning programs that will end up becoming the foundation for all future programs.
 After the first few months, you are simply “tinkering,” not overhauling.
 Never reinvent the wheel, and always build on previous successes.

-Back in November of 2010, a good buddy of mine who is a very accomplished college strength coach came up to Boston for the Optimal Shoulder Performance seminar.
+Back in November of 2010, a good buddy of mine who is a very accomplished college strength coach came up to Boston for a seminar we were hosting at Cressey Sports Performance.
 The seminar was on a Sunday, but he actually flew up Friday night so that he could observe on Saturday while we trained our clients – which was a nice blend of high school, college, and professional athletes, plus our adult clientele.
-All told, I’d say that high school athletes are 70% of our clientele.
+All told, at the time, I’d say that high school athletes were 70% of our clientele.

 That Tuesday morning, I woke up to this email from him: